Medical Technology Program at Fredonia

 Want your work and career to change the world?
 Fredonia’s Medical Technology program prepares you for laboratory and biomedical work that could treat or even cure disease.
-You will gain practical experience as you earn your degree in a program that is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS) and the American Medical Association Council on Health Education (AMACHE).
-Students graduating from the program are also eligible for NYS Department of Education licensure.
+You will gain practical experience in your final year as you complete a clinical rotation in a National Accrediting Agency for Clinical Laboratory Sciences (NAACLS) accredited hospital program.
+Fredonia is affiliated with three regional clinical programs at UPMC Chautauqua, Rochester General Hospital, and Saint Vincent Hospital.
+Fredonia's medical technology program is also accredited by the American Medical Association Council on Health Education (AMACHE).
+Unlike many medical technology programs, students graduating from Fredonia are eligible for NYS Department of Education licensure.

 The Fredonia Difference